Title

 2. NS Large Video Displays

-(a) A NS Large Video Display may be located on a NS Public Destination Facility facade or Open Space.
+i.
+A NS Large Video Display may be located on a NS Public Destination Facility facade, excluding NS Garages, or Open Space.

-(a) NS Large Video Displays may contain Broadcast Content and Changeable Content.
+NS Large Video Displays may contain Broadcast Content, Changeable Content and District Cross-Promotion Content.
+Changeable Content shall have only static text and graphics.

 The maximum size of a NS Large Video Display shall be 1,200 square feet.